 J Street therefore strongly endorses a diplomacy-first approach to ensure that the Iranian regime does not develop a nuclear weapon and to address the other threats it poses to our allies and the region.

-J Street strongly supported the Joint Comprehensive Plan of Action (JCPOA) agreed to by Iran, the United States and five major world powers on July 14, 2015.
-We worked tirelessly to ensure the agreement was not rejected by Congress, because we believe that it blocks all of Iran’s paths toward developing a nuclear weapon and is underpinned by a robust regime of international monitoring and inspections.
-The JCPOA thereby advances US security interests and removes an existential threat to Israel.
+To that end, J Street strongly supports the Joint Comprehensive Plan of Action (JCPOA) agreed to by Iran, the United States and five major world powers on July 14, 2015.
+We worked tirelessly to ensure the agreement was not rejected by Congress because it blocked all of Iran’s paths to developing a nuclear weapon and was underpinned by a robust regime of international monitoring and inspections.
+While it was fully implemented, the JCPOA advanced US security interests and removed an existential threat to Israel.

 We, therefore, regarded Donald Trump’s decision in May of 2018 to violate and abandon the JCPOA as not just an egregious foreign policy blunder, but an unprovoked and unjustified assault on international peace and security.
 Trump’s abrogation of the agreement — coupled with his administration’s “maximum pressure” campaign of leveling ever-increasing sanctions and belligerent rhetoric against Iran — resulted in a security and diplomatic disaster for the United States.
 Iran resumed some of its most sensitive nuclear activities, while its hardliners, empowered and emboldened by Trump’s approach, ramped up their destabilizing activities in the region and openly launched missiles against US troops.

 J Street therefore strongly supports the Biden administration’s efforts to come back into compliance with the JCPOA in tandem with Iran as a preliminary step in reestablishing a diplomacy-first approach to addressing the threats posed by Iran, to be followed by further diplomacy on additional matters both within and beyond the nuclear file.